Writing Memoir

 Session 2: What Is Non-fiction and Why Write It?

 In this session we’ll discuss what falls into the genre of ‘non-fiction’ and how that category becomes even more elastic when you add the word ‘creative’.
 Where does non-fiction end and fiction begin?
-We’ll discuss whether the two are so intertwined that it would be more accurate to say that they blend.
-Where does poetry and the lyric or personal essay fit into the mix?
-Start stress-testing your memoir idea by examining where memoir belongs in this heady mix, and how it can intersect with countless other forms such as biography, history, family history, travel writing, the cookbook, and ideas-led science or philosophy.
+Are they so intertwined that it would be more accurate to say that they blend?
+What do poetry and the lyric essay bring to the table?
+Start stress-testing your idea by examining how memoir can intersect with countless other forms, such as biography, history, family history, travel writing, the cookbook, ideas-led science or philosophy, and ask how your own story might make use of these distinctive formal avenues.

 Session 3: People, Places and Points of View

 We’ll start to think about your characters and the world they inhabit.
-The advantages of hands-on experience and ‘footstepping’ to recreate a landscape and what part your imagination can play when working with facts.
+You will experiment with the advantages of hands-on experience and ‘footstepping’ to recreate a landscape, and what part your imagination can play when working with facts.
 There are practical ways to deploy all your senses and to favour specificity over cliché in your description.
-We’ll explore point of view and tenses, and in particular look at when and how to use the historic present tense.
+We’ll explore point of view and tenses, with a particular focus on the use of the historic present tense.

 One-on-one Zoom call with the tutor, to discuss your work